 An Advanced Program of Current Theory and Technique

-Meets online using Zoom videoconference on Two Fridays Per Month from 9-11 a.m.
-US Eastern Time
+Meets online using secure Zoom videoconference platform on two Fridays per month from 9-11 a.m.
+US Eastern Time.

 The Psychodynamic Psychotherapy Program (PPP) is a post-graduate program in contemporary psychodynamic theory and therapeutic technique designed to develop clinical competency in working with patients from an object relations/intersubjective approach.
 Participants may opt to participate in three ways, depending on their resources, availability, focus, and desired level of educational and clinical commitment.